-With the negative news on the spread of coronavirus aplenty and markets reacting, investor reactions have been mixed.
-While some are panicking and considering disinvesting, others are taking a long term view and investing more to take advantage of the market weakness.
+With the news coming out of Russia and Ukraine developing at pace and markets reacting, investor reactions have been mixed.
+While some are panicking and considering disinvesting, others are taking a long term view and putting more of their money in to take advantage of any market weakness.

 If the news has got you concerned, it is important to understand the potential impact of pushing the panic button on your long term finances.

 Fears that Russia may lead an invasion of Ukraine may be coming to fruition.
 It’s a rapidly developing situation and, so far, the West has responded by issuing sanctions and we will likely see more retaliations in the coming days.
 Markets have responded badly, although not on anything like the scale seen during the Covid-19 crisis.

 That said, the long-term impact of similar potential market turbulence on markets has, in the past, been small.
 So, what is the potential cost of running for the hills?

 To assess the impact of withdrawing from the markets, we examined the growth of two identical hypothetical portfolios (see the chart above).
 One portfolio (from a particularly poorly timed investor) was pulled out of the markets during the four major dips over the last 10 years and only reinvested once markets had recovered, while the other stayed the course and waited for the seas to calm.

 As shown in the chart, missing out on recoveries can be very costly for long term investors.
 In the example, missing the bounce that followed the falls during the period led to a portfolio that was around 35% lower at the end, when compared to leaving it invested.
 Withdrawing investments meant, ultimately, missing out on around 60% of the portfolio’s growth.